 You can set Numbers to make numerical suffixes (such as st and nd) superscript as you type.

-Choose Numbers > Preferences (from the Numbers menu at the top of your screen).
+Choose Numbers > Settings (from the Numbers menu at the top of your screen).

-Click Auto-Correction at the top of the preferences window.
+Click Auto-Correction at the top of the settings window.

 In the Formatting section, select the “Superscript numerical suffixes” checkbox.

 Add buttons for superscript and subscript to the toolbar